About the author ...

 |Router label||Location A||Location B||Location C||Location D||...||Location X|

-If everythng is fine with your DynDns setups and port assignments in the locations you may continue with the actual client setups.
+If everything is fine with your DynDNS setups and port assignments in the locations you may continue with the actual client setups.

 Step 3: Preparing and configuring the client system

-To install and configure the client you must be administrator/super-user as well.
+To install and configure the client you must be an administrator/superuser as well.

-The client setup is a lot easier than the setup for the the server, since only one 'tunnel.conf' is needed in the openvpn configuration directory.
+The client setup is a lot easier than the setup for the server since only one 'tunnel.conf' is needed in the openvpn configuration directory.

-I recommend to create a sub-directory below /etc/openvpn/... to keep the static client configuration:
+I recommend creating a sub-directory below /etc/openvpn/... to keep the static client configuration:

 # mkdir /etc/openvpn/client/static